 - A minimum of 80 hours community service, with 40 of these completed by the end of the Junior year

 NOTE: Since grades for the fourth semester are not available at the time of graduation, only those students who are eligible based on the first three semesters will be allowed to wear the Honors Medal for the ceremony and be listed in the program as Honors Graduates.
 If the fourth semester grades make a student eligible for the Honors Diploma, the medal and the diploma will be mailed to the student mid to late summer.

 Standard Sequence for Required Courses

-- Students who are on academic probation may not take electives.
+(1) Students who are on academic alert for any reason or whose cumulative GPA is below 3.2 may not take electives.

 The Academy provides textbooks for all courses.
 These books must be returned to the bookroom at the end of the semester or if at any time the student withdraws from the Academy.
 Students are required to pay for lost, stolen, or damaged books and materials.
 Textbooks are distributed only during the first two weeks of class and it is the responsibility of the student to pick them up then; otherwise, the student will be required to buy their own books.
 TAMS does not provide textbooks for summer school enrollment.